 Our people are UPS’s most important asset.
-Which is why ensuring their health, wellness and safety is engrained in our culture – it’s a part of who we are.
-We invest millions of dollars in health and safety training every year, because we want UPSers to make it home – their most important stop of the day – safely.
+Which is why ensuring their health, wellness and safety is engrained in our culture – and it is also a key part of our new goals and KPIs.
+Two are focused on employee safety with targets for the year 2020:

-Tom Camp Circle of Honor
+Tom Camp Circle of Honor Video